-Due to inadequate technical knowledge and training in advanced methods of gradually growing carp poly culture, framers are not getting expected yield.
-From the very beginning of the CSISA-BD project, WoldFish Center has taken initiative to introduce advanced methods in carp poly culture.
+Due to inadequate technical knowledge and training in advanced methods of gradually growing tilapia culture, framers are not getting expected yield.
+From the very beginning of the CSISA-BD project, WoldFish Center has taken initiative to introduce advanced methods in tilapia culture.
 To do this, the shortage of skilled trainers and training materials, has, particularly, been realized.
-Presently, a number of manuals on carp poly culture from Department of Fisheries, Bangladesh Fisheries Research Institute, WorldFish Center and different GOs and NGOs are available.
+Presently, a number of manuals on tilapia culture from Department of Fisheries, Bangladesh Fisheries Research Institute, WorldFish Center and different GOs and NGOs are available.